 Running a preschool center is about more than simply providing care and education to toddlers.
-To run a successful business, you must balance a budget to ensure your long-term success.
+To run a successful business, you must balance your preschool center’s budget to ensure your long-term success.

 Knowing where and how to invest your spending is crucial.
-You should operate your preschool center on a set budget that includes recurring costs and unforeseen costs like building maintenance.
+You should operate your preschool center on a set budget that includes recurring costs and unforeseen expenses like building maintenance.

 Here are 12 important and necessary items to ensure are in your annual budget.